LeChatP/pam-sys2/README.md

 ## Fork maintenance

 Hello!
 I forked this crate to provide maintenance and updates, since the original author has not been active for several years.
-I will make sure the crate remains functional and up to date with the latest Rust, Linux-PAM and OpenPAM developments.
+This version integrates the latest changes from the original repository and adds some improvements, such as support for both Linux-PAM and OpenPAM, updated bindings generation, and with a functionnal CI.

-If you’d like to join the discussion, please open an issue.
+While I will do my best to keep this fork up-to-date and functional, please note that I strongly recommend using `nonstick` instead of this crate for new projects.

 ## Changes